Samuelbly/Portfolio/README.md

 # About me:

 I am an aspiring game designer currently studying for a Bachelor's degree in Interactive Arts and Science at Brock University.
-I am working on a few projects in and out of school that show my love for learning new skill for creating video games.
-I am very passionate in writing stories for games, however I have a variaty of different skills that I have learned in and out of school.
+I am working on a few projects in and out of school that show my love for learning new skills for creating video games.
+I am very passionate about writing stories for games, however I have a variety of different skills that I have learned in and out of school.
 In these projects I have created the stories, 3D models, and have done a lot of QA.
 I am very passionate and knowledgeable about video games as I have done research on game reviews correlating with sales.
 My goal is to make video games and share my passion with others.

 <a href = "https://github.com/Samuelbly/Portfolio/wiki/Skills"> Skills</a>